vinfreecs/genga/docs/Param.rst

 Parameters in the param.dat file
 ================================

-All parameters in the :literal:`param.dat` file can be changed with recompiling GENGA.
+All parameters in the :ref:`param.dat<ParamFile>` file can be changed with recompiling GENGA.
-Most parameters are optional, if they are not included in the :literal:`param.dat` file, then their default values are used.
+Most parameters are optional, if they are not included in the :ref:`param.dat<ParamFile>` file, then their default values are used.
 The default values are set in the :ref:`define.h<Define>` file.

 Main parameters